 Laughing helps to release endorphins, which the brain uses to help relieve stress.
 That’s why having a good laugh can really help to relax you.
 Therefore, next time you feel a bit wrung out, why not try watching something funny, or having a laugh with friends?

-Do you have any interesting or fun facts about laughing that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about laughing?
+Share them in the comments below!